lrdurand/ProjectPrevent/Readme.md

 ### Sample Data Note

-We have provided a sample dataset of our CSA data where the variable names are the same as our original, however all the values are randomly generated.
-The data types in the sample set match the original data types used.
+We have provided two sample datasets of our CSA data where the variable names are the same as our original, however all the values are randomly generated.
+These files are called *sample_data_capstone.csv* and *sample_missing_reports.csv*.
+The data types in the sample sets match the original data types used.
 The original CSA data cannot be provided as it is IRB restricted.
 You can apply for access to the original data set or learn more at the [U.S. Department of Health & Human Services](https://www.acf.hhs.gov/cb/data-research/ncands).

 ## Dependencies